sealmove/nimitai/README.md

 *this allows for better and easier integration of parsers into your project*

 ### Will a `.ksy` file found in [Kaitai Struct Collection Gallery](https://formats.kaitai.io/) work as is?
 Mostly yes.
-The original `.ksy` syntax will be supported 100%.
+The official KSY grammar will be supported 100%.
 However, nimitai might have different defaults; for example:
 - Nim expressions instead of Kaitai Struct expressions (you will be able to toggle this)

 ### Progress